aramis-lab/clinica/docs/Converters/OASIS3TOBIDS.md

 3. For the "Select Image Data" part:

     a.
-For the "Scan Format" select BOTH "BIDS" and "NIFTI".
+For the "Scan Format" select *both* BIDS and NIFTI.
 Otherwise, you will be missing data.

     b.
 For the "Scan Types", select only T1w, since it is the only format converted right now.